The Complete Door Closer Adjustment Guide

 CAUTION: Improperly adjusting a hydraulic door closer can be dangerous and cause serious harm.
 We have seen door closer pieces stuck in walls.
 Attempt all adjustments at your own risk.
 Hire a local commercial locksmith if you have any concerns.

-Adjust a Door Closure in 4 Easy Steps
+4 Steps to Adjust a Door Closure

-Access the Adjustment Screws
+1: Remove Cover to Access the Adjustment Screws

 Adjust Door Closer

 Some covers are held on by tension alone.
 Some may be held on by a couple of screws located on the sides of the cover.
+The screws will be easily visible.

-Inspect the Closer to See if it Must be Replaced
+2. Inspect the Closer to See if it Must be Replaced

 Door Closer Leaking Oil